Understanding Family Engagement in Home Visiting: Literature Synthesis

 • Home visiting programs and home visitors can develop and implement strategies to promote family engagement, including strategies that (1) strengthen outreach and recruitment, (2) support a favorable match and a positive dynamic between home visitors and families, and (3) offer flexible scheduling, content, and activities to prioritize families’ needs and goals.

-The Understanding and Expanding the Reach of Home Visiting (HV-REACH) project, funded by the Office of Planning, Research, and Evaluation in the Administration for Children and Families, aims to identify, develop, study, and disseminate evidence-informed resources and strategies that early childhood home visiting programs can use to achieve more equitable access to and participation in services and better outcomes for children and families.
 This literature synthesis seeks to inform program practitioners and policymakers about factors and strategies that facilitate family engagement in home visiting and about the barriers to engagement.
-The synthesis informs other components of this project, including a conceptual framework of family engagement in home visiting, a toolkit of resources to promote engagement, and research topics for further study.
+The synthesis informs other components of the Understanding and Expanding the Reach of Home Visiting (HV-REACH) project, including a conceptual framework of family engagement in home visiting, a toolkit of resources to promote engagement, and research topics for further study.